technologiestiftung/baergpt/apps/frontend/README.md

 This processing relies on an external service called [Mistral OCR](https://mistral.ai/news/mistral-ocr).
 This service offers excellent processing (extraction of structured text from PDF files) and it is located in the EU and therefore follows existing GDPR laws of the EU.

 It is important to note that the processing is not done within the Berlin state network.
 Therefore, personal or otherwise sensitive data, as well as data intended exclusively for use within the Berlin state network, must not be entered.

-BärGPT can be configured to use local processing which does not rely on this external service.
-Read more on this option in the [baer-gpt-v2-data-processing](https://github.com/technologiestiftung/baer-gpt-v2-data-processing) repository.

 ### Data storage